hehnu/RPA-03/RPA-03.md

 # RPA  Notes

--RPA stands for Robotic Process Automation.
++ RPA stands for Robotic Process Automation.
--It is software technology that makes it easy to build, deploy, and manage= software robots that emulate human's actions interacting with digital systems and software.
++ It is software technology that makes it easy to build, deploy, and manage= software robots that emulate human's actions interacting with digital systems and software.
--These robots can do a wide range of things in a faster much consistent manner than humans.
++ These robots can do a wide range of things in a faster much consistent manner than humans.
 Examples of such activities are: complete keystrokes, navigate systems, understand what's on the screen identify and extract data etc.

 ## RPA Lifecycle

 ![](https://intellipaat.com/mediaFiles/2019/04/Life-Cycle-of-RPA.png)

 The RPA lifecyle is the structure of how automation is delivered and executed.
 It is the phases that a bot goes through from start to finish.

-It is a framework for process automation that several phases:
+### It is a framework for process automation that several phases:

 * RPA Candidate Identification how RPA stakeholders identify business processes and tasks for